ScriptBasic/WinPBX/docs/OpenGL Procedures.md

 # <a name="AfxGlutRhombicDodecahedron"></a>AfxGlutSolidRhombicDodecahedron / AfxGlutWireRhombicDodecahedron

-Draws a solid rhombic dodecahedron (twelve-sided semi-regular solid).
-The **AfxGlutSolidRhombicDodecahedron** procedure renders a rhombic dodecahedron whose corners are at most a distance of one from the origin.
+Renders a rhombic dodecahedron whose corners are at most a distance of one from the origin.
 The rhombic dodecahedron has faces which are identical rhombuses (rhombi?) but which have some vertices at which three faces meet and some vertices at which four faces meet.
 The length of each side is sqrt(3)/2.
 Vertices at which four faces meet are found at (0, 0, +/- 1) and (+/- sqrt(2)/2, +/- sqrt(2)/2, 0).

 ```
 SUB AfxGlutSolidRhombicDodecahedron